shopware/docs/guides/plugins/apps/configuration.md

 In app scripts you have access to the [`config` service](../../../../resources/references/app-reference/script-reference/miscellaneous-script-services-reference.md#SystemConfigFacade), that can be used to access config values.

 {% hint style="info" %}
-Note that app scrips were introduced in Shopware 6.4.8.0, and is not supported by prior versions.
+Note that app scrips were introduced in Shopware 6.4.8.0, and is not supported in previous versions.
 {% endhint %}

-The `config` service provides a `app()` method, that can be used to access your app's configuration.
+The `config` service provides an `app()` method, that can be used to access your app's configuration.
 When using this method you don't need to provide the `{appName}.config` prefix and your app does not need any additional permissions.
 ```twig
 {% set configValue = services.config.app('field1') %}
 ```

 Additionally, you can use the `get()` method, to access any configuration value and not just the ones of your app.

 {% hint style="warning" %}
 Keep in mind that your app needs the `system_config:read` permission to use the `config.get()` method.
 {% endhint %}